Polychronia

 viscera of a sacrifice.

-estates, nor riches;
+boons, estates, power, riches;

 instead,

-he harvested his torment.
+he harvested torment.

-finally, the Spatha fell upon his neck
+To end, the Spatha fell upon his neck.

-military man of his standing,
+of his high standing,

 a

-distinct but cold privilege.
+distinct but so cold a privilege.